 Evening: Orientation.
 The Group Leader will greet everyone and lead introductions.
 We will review the up-to-date program schedule, discuss roles and responsibilities, logistics, safety guidelines, emergency procedures, and answer questions.
 Periods in the daily schedule designated as “Free time” and “At leisure” offer opportunities to do what you like and make your experience even more meaningful and memorable according to your personal preferences.
 The Group Leader will be happy to offer suggestions.
 Program activities, schedules, personnel, and indicated distances or times may change due to local circumstances/conditions.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.
 Continue getting to know your fellow Road Scholars, settle in, and get a good night’s rest for the day ahead.

 Morning: We’ll be joined by a local expert whose field of specialization is the American Civil War for a presentation.
 Our expert taught American History and Government at Oglethorpe University and is the author of numerous publications on the Civil War.
-We will then visit the Atlanta History Center and the historic Swan House, listed on the National Register of Historic Places and an Atlanta landmark.
+We will then have an expert led field trip to the Atlanta History Center and the historic Swan House, listed on the National Register of Historic Places and an Atlanta landmark.
 The Swan House, built in 1928 for Edward and Emily Inman, heirs to a cotton brokerage fortune, was designed by well-known and influential Atlanta architect Philip Trammell Shutze.
 We will also have access to a farm house built in the 1840s by the Robert Smith family.
 Tullie Smith Farm is also listed on the National Register of Historic Places.
 Originally located east of Atlanta, outside the city limits, the house survived the near-total destruction of Atlanta in 1864.
 The farm complex was moved to the Atlanta History Center's campus in 1969 and serves as a tangible reminder of the rural past in a metropolitan area where agriculture has essentially disappeared.

 Lunch: At the historic Swan Coach House, we’ll have a plated lunch.
 Prior to relocating to its current location, the Foundation members had to remodel and enlarge the building that once served as the carriage house.